70+ Tracks Written | 10+ Years Writing | Only 6 Released | Why?

 Can a piece of music be finished?

-To break this down briefly, for this project I have been looking at the self, music and the dialogue in between.
+To break this down briefly, for this project I have been looking at the self, music and the dialogue in between (Me, My Music & I).
 When looking at myself, I question my perpetual pursuit of perfection (it’s a great goal to strive for, but it must be tempered with the acknowledgement that it cannot be attained).
 When looking at my music, I ask can a piece of music be finished?
 And when looking at the connections between myself and my music, I ask if not now, when?

+Through all of the Tales in this project, I will be mentioning the term musicking several times and although it is a relatively simply concept, its implications have had a significant impact on the formation of this project.
 From my own experience, I have found my own compositions to be an extension of myself, some sort of set of sonic self-portraits.
 But the self is not a fixed state - we are constantly growing and developing in relation to our environment.
 So if who we are is in a state of flux and the music we write is an extension/expression of who we are, then the music we write will never be finished for the same reason that there is not, and never will be, a finished version of who we are.
 Further to this, if we look at music as a process rather than a final product or as Christopher Small puts it, “music is not a thing at all but an activity, something people do”, then it begs the question can it be finished?
+(Small 1998).

-With this in mind, instead of confidently declaring that I will be releasing finished pieces of music, I would prefer to frame it as my Tunes are a complete collection of unfinished works (or frozen frequencies, or snapshots of sound, or...I'll get back to you on the name).
+With all this in mind, instead of confidently declaring that I will be releasing finished pieces of music, I would prefer to frame it as my Tunes are a complete collection of captured musicking.
 This distinction I've made here is very much a work in progress so I will be expanding on this and a great deal more in the Tales to follow.